andrebriggs/gen3-investigation/NextSteps.md

 The above is all before we even address the customers concerns of using Gen3.

+## More thoughts
+* There is diversity in the CI/CD used across all the microservices (e.g. Travis, GitHub Actions, Jenkins)
+* We need a generated microservices architecture digram.

 ## Potential Phases

 ### Phase 0